-The annual meeting of stockholders of Evoke Pharma, Inc. will be held at the office of Latham & Watkins LLP, located at 12670 High Bluff Drive, San Diego, CA 92130 on April 22, 2015 at 9:00 a.m., local time, for the following purposes:
+The annual meeting of stockholders of Evoke Pharma, Inc. will be held at the office of Latham & Watkins LLP, located at 12670 High Bluff Drive, San Diego, CA 92130 on May 2, 2019 at 8:30 a.m., local time, for the following purposes:

-- 1. To elect two (2) directors for a three-year term to expire at the 2018 annual meeting of stockholders; - 2.
-To consider and vote upon the ratification of the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015; and - 3.
-To transact such other business as may be properly brought before the meeting or any adjournment or postponement thereof.
+- 1. To elect two directors for a three-year term to expire at the 2022 annual meeting of stockholders; - 2.
+To consider and vote upon the ratification of the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; - 3.
+To consider and vote upon, on an advisory basis, the compensation of our named executive officers as disclosed in this proxy statement pursuant to the compensation disclosure rules of the Securities and Exchange Commission; - 4.
+To consider and vote upon, on an advisory basis, whether the stockholder vote to approve the compensation of the named executive officers as required by Section 14A(a)(2) of the Securities Exchange Act of 1934, as amended, should occur every one, two or three years; and - 5.
+To transaction such other business as may be properly brought before the meeting or any adjournment or postponement thereof.

 The foregoing items of business are more fully described in the attached proxy statement, which forms a part of this notice and is incorporated herein by reference.
-Our board of directors has fixed the close of business on February 23, 2015 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting or any adjournment or postponement thereof.
+Our board of directors has fixed the close of business on March 4, 2019 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting or any adjournment or postponement thereof.